charlie-gallagher/cpu/README.md

 ```
 gcc -I include -o cpu src/*.c

+# Or just make
+make
 ```

 ### Example
-I've included a test file, which is the best way to run this for the first time so you know what to expect.
+I've included a test file, which is the best way to run this for the first time.

 ```
 ./cpu test/test_file.txt